nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 * Ask them to keep a record of the name of the patient and the date they were called so that the records can be easily found during data re-entry

-* In order to negate the risk of missed information, create a rota in the source supplier system, if possible, so that all the calls made can be logged there.
+* In order to negate the risk of missed information, create a rota in the existing supplier system (source), if possible, so that all the calls made can be logged there.

 ### Prescriptions: